Teacher Guide

 For a 40-45 minute class period:

-• 5 min - Warm-up: repeat a previous exercise
+- 5 min - Warm-up: repeat a previous short exercise

-• 5 min - Buffer: catch-up time or extra practice for early finishers
+- 5 min - Buffer for catch-up or extra practice

 Standards & Digital Literacy